E3Coders/eloquent/docs/chap3.md

 Main avantages of using functions:

-* Structure program
+* Structure the program
-* Reduce repetition
+* Reduce duplicate code
 * Associate names with subprogram
 * Isolate subprograms from each other